geolr/rumau_docs_public/various.md

 * rather pipe to grep?

 `osdu search query -k osdu:wks:reference-data--UnitOfMeasure:1.0.0 -ojson --filter results[*].data.IsBaseUnit` => listing of the true or false values

+# Database

+Denormalized => combining several tables into one (for easier consumption by users)

+Normalized would be the data in it's seperate tables